Important Puppy Development Stages – Week By Week

 The 7th week, for most puppies, is the final one with their brothers and sisters.
 All that remains is for plenty of great socialization experiences to be packed into this week, with final checks on health.

 Some breeders will now have the puppies trained to pee and poop on puppy pads or newspaper.
-And some will have been whistling to the puppies at meal times to get them used to coming to a human signal.
+And like me, some will have been whistling to the puppies at meal times to get them used to coming to a human signal.

 8 Week Old Puppy